perez987/OpenCore-and-UEFI-Secure-Boot/README.md

 Repeat the same for The Key Exchange Keys Database (kek) and The Platform Key (pk).

+**6. Ending**

-After introducing db.auth, kek.auth and pk.auth in the firmware we can boot OpenCore and macOS with UEFI Secure Boot enabled.
+After introducing db.auth, kek.auth and pk.auth in the firmware we can boot signed OpenCore and macOS with UEFI Secure Boot enabled.